 The rebirth stage means you start your enlightenment journey all over again.
-You come back to a new existences in some unknown form based on the karma of your previous life.
+You come back to a new existence, in some unknown form, based on the karma of your earlier life.

-If you are dying or you have passed away you have to remember to recognize the light to be liberated.
-This light from my understanding is Buddha consciousness.
+If you are dying or you have passed away you must remember to recognize the light to be liberated.

-It is said that if someone is dying or if someone is recently deceased, no one should cry.
-This can be very hard as death is an emotional time.
+It is said that if someone is dying or if someone recently is deceased, no one should cry for this person.